• Skip to primary navigation

 Instructions

-• Steep tea - Pour milk into a microwave safe coffee mug and microwave for 45 to 60 seconds, until the milk begins to foam up (PLEASE KEEP A CLOSE WATCH, so that the milk does not boil over.
-If the milk boils over, it will reduce the quantity of milk in the recipe which will end up affecting the cake texture).
+• Pour milk into a microwave safe coffee mug and microwave for 45 to 60 seconds, until the milk begins to foam up.
+Keep an eye on it to make sure the milk doesn't boil over.

-• Remove hot milk from microwave and place 2 tea bags submerged into the milk and leave aside (uncovered) for 15 to 20 minutes for the tea to steep well.
+• Remove hot milk from microwave, add the 2 tea bags submerged into the milk and set aside, uncovered for 15 to 20 minutes for the tea to steep well.

-• Make mug cake - Add all remaining ingredients into the milk and stir very well with a spoon, until smooth and NO LUMPS REMAIN.
+• Add all remaining ingredients and stir very well, until smooth and no lumps remain.

-• Microwave for about 90 seconds (DO NOT OPEN THE MICROWAVE IN BETWEEN).
-This recipe was tested in two different microwaves and it took 90 seconds in one and 95 seconds in the other.
-Remove and enjoy HOT!!!
+Pro tip: This recipe was tested in two different microwaves, taking 90 seconds in one and 95 seconds in the other.

 Notes